 Does everyone invited really need to be there?
 Is there anyone missing?
 Keeping numbers to a minimum will lower the potential for the meeting to become derailed, but having to repeat the take home points to an absent member of staff is a totally avoidable waste of your time.

 Yes, you absolutely do have time for this.
-Make like Google, Apple and The Huffington Post – to name but a few – and start your meeting with a simple breathing exercise that will help relax and focus attendees.
+Make like Google and Apple – to name but a few – and start your meeting with a simple breathing exercise that will help relax and focus attendees.
 You will be rewarded for the few minutes out of your meeting it takes to perform this exercise with present, switched on staff who make considered contributions.
 If you feel self-conscious about leading a mindfulness exercise, let headspace.com or similar do the work for you.